Mustafa-Othman/timetable-csp/README.md

 - Support for lectures (group-level), labs and tutorials (section-level)
 - Automatic handling of year-specific day restrictions
 - Tutorial half-slot optimization

+output

+Timetable generated with table view, daily view, and Grid view can download the table as a PDF or Excel file